alanazinkin/CellularAutomata/doc/PRESENTATION_SLIDES.md

 setCurrentState\_NullValue\_ThrowsIllegalArgumentException() in CellTest

-1. Specifically checks that the setCurrentState() method properly validates its input by attempting to set the cell’s current state to null and verifies that this attempt throws an IllegalArgumentException
+1. Checks that setCurrentState() properly validates its input
-2. Chose to test with null because the class manages multiple states (current, next, previous) and these states must be maintained throughout state transitions to protect the cell’s transition logic.
-Null values would compromise this system, especially during operations like applyNextState() that rely on valid states.
+3. Essential for transition logic

 ---